-Prior to applying for internship, a student must have an approved dissertation proposal and pass the Comprehensive Examination.
+Prior to applying for internship, a student must have an approved dissertation proposal by October 1 and pass the Comprehensive Examinations in addition to meeting all curricular requirements.

-• Application Timeline
+• Internship Application Timeline

 Internship normally takes place in Year 5 and is an academic requirement of the Program.
 Students should discuss their internship and career goals with their advisor during the 3rd year to assist the student in choosing sites.
 Advisors, the larger faculty, and the directors serve as resources to assist the student during this application process.